CITCOM-project/CausalTestingFramework/docs/source/installation.rst

 Pygraphviz
 ----------

-Pygraphviz requires installation through the conda-forge channel
+Pygraphviz can be installed through the conda-forge channel

 .. code-block:: console

     conda install -c conda-forge pygraphviz

+Alternatively, on Linux systems, this can be done with `sudo apt install graphviz libgraphviz-dev`.

 Install from source
 -------------------